YijunAH/Indoor_GPS/README.md

 ![FloorMapPredictedActualLocs](doc/FloorMapPredictedActualLocs.png?raw=true "FloorMapPredictedActualLocs")

 Fig. X Floor map with actual position (solid black), estimated position (solid red) and calibration points (hollow grey circle)

+# Conclusions

+# References

+This example is taken from: Chapter 1 Predicting Location via Indoor Positioning Systems from the book: Case Studies in Data Science with R by Deborah Nolan, University of California, Berkeley and Duncan Temple Lang, University of California, Davis.
+Detailed information and data files can be downloaded from: http://rdatasciencecases.org/Data.html